TakTraum/cmdr/docs/midimapping.md

 #### Learn
 activates listening for MIDI messages on the port the device is attached to. if a fader or knob is moved, or a knob is pressed on the selected controller, the message is received and listening stops.

-that should be convenient enought. the learn shortcut is CTRL+L. the learn mode is only available if a MIDI controller is found in the system.
+that should be convenient enough. the learn shortcut is CTRL+L. the learn mode is only available if a MIDI controller is found in the system.

 #### Combo
 there are occasions where you need to bind two MIDI messages to a command. this can be done using the {"[Combo](Combo)"} button. after you learned or selected the first note/cc, click this button (it will turn yellow) and learn or select another message. this will lead to a note expression like CC.042+CC.031.